 We’ll use it to flash the SD card.
 It’s available on any operating system.

 - LineageOS for Raspberry Pi 4 or LineageOS for Raspberry Pi 3.

-I recommend copying the “OpenGapps” file to a USB key.
+I recommend copying the “NikGapps” or “OpenGapps” file to your USB key right away.

 Flash the SD card